DV

 Strategy & risk

 NVDY tracks NVIDIA (NVDA) with a covered call approach, while TSLY tracks Tesla (TSLA) with a covered call approach.
-Beta is 1.3 for NVDY and 1.5 for TSLY, indicating NVDY is less volatile relative to the market.
+Beta is 1.36 for NVDY and 1.49 for TSLY, making NVDY the less volatile of the two by this measure.

 Fund details